Systems Materials Engineering for High-Rate Bulk Solid-State Conversion in Metal-Sulfur Batteries

 Batteries will be key in our efforts to reduce CO2 emissions but require major progress in sustainability, cost, and energy density.
 Liquid-electrolyte metal-sulfur batteries would be game-changers in many respects: a theoretical capacity amongst the highest of all batteries paired with the low cost and sustainability of sulfur.

-Challenges with Sulfur
+Challenges of Sulfur Batteries

 However, intrinsic obstacles are imposed by the electronically and ionically insulating nature of sulfur.
 Converting sulfur during discharge/charge is fundamentally different from mixed-conducting storage materials.
 While Li-ion battery materials transform in the solid-state, sulfur converts to metal sulfides in a solid-liquid-solid process.
 This causes poor cycle life and insufficient energy densities.